saulam/daloflow/README.md

 ### Some additional options for debugging:
 * ./daloflow.sh status
 * ./daloflow.sh test
-* ./daloflow.sh bash <id container, from 1 up to nc>
+* ./daloflow.sh bash <id container, from 1 up to NC>